EstebanTA/fortune-teller/README.md

 # Fortune Teller

-Este proyecto genera una fortuna aleatoria usando JavaScript.
+This project generates a random fortune using JavaScript.

-## Tecnologías
+## Technologies
 - JavaScript

-## Funcionalidad
+## Functionality
-- Genera un número aleatorio
+- Generates a random number
-- Muestra una frase según el número
+- Displays a phrase based on the number

-## Cómo usar
+## How to Use
-Abrir el archivo en consola o navegador.
+Open the file in the console or a browser.

-##  Autor
+## Author
 Esteban Torres